yochaigal/newschoolrevolution/_posts/2020-01-19-what-is-the-nsr-part-1.md

 published: false
 ---

-On December 21st, 2019 [Shane Ivey](https://mobile.twitter.com/Pandatheist) published a short entry on his blog [Bone Box Chant](https://boneboxchant.wordpress.com) called ["New School Revolution."](https://boneboxchant.wordpress.com/2019/12/21/nsr/)
+On December 21st, 2019 [Shane Ivey](https://mobile.twitter.com/Pandatheist) published a short entry on his blog [Bone Box Chant](https://boneboxchant.wordpress.com) called ["New School Revolution."](https://boneboxchant.wordpress.com/2019/12/21/nsr/) A few days after reading it, I went ahead and bought the domain name for this blog (with permission, of course).

 What I found so inspiring about this post was how accurately Shane described the exact play style I enjoy the most, a style without the pretentiousness or snobbery often found in a hyper-niche hobby like rpgs.
 In this series of posts, I hope to expand upon Shane's initial framework a bit.
 Any distortions of his original idea are entirely mine.